 - 1. Federal Regulations require the university to establish SAP standards in the following areas: (1) Cumulative GPA; (2) Minimum Semester Hours Earned/Completion Rate; and (3) Maximum Time Frame.
 In addition, a school's SAP policy must include the student's total academic history. - 2.
 These general principles apply to all Methodist University's degree programs.
 In addition to the general principles, students must meet specific guidelines for their individual academic program(s).
 Program specific requirements are listed in the academic catalog. - 3.
-SAP will be determined once per academic year for students enrolled in at least 12 semester hours attending courses on the MU Campus program, specifically, at the end of the spring payment period.
-SAP will be determined after each payment period for all other students.
-SAP will be evaluated before the following Fall semester, regardless of when the student's enrollment began at Methodist University. - 4.
+SAP will be determined once per academic year specifically, at the end of the spring payment period.
+SAP will be evaluated before the following fall semester, regardless of when the student's enrollment began at Methodist University. - 4.
 A student who fails SAP, MUST successfully appeal to continue to receive financial aid and be placed on financial aid probation (PROB).
 PROB cannot be given automatically.
 More details are provided under Financial Aid Probation (PROB). - 5.
 A student who fails to make SAP at the end of the probation payment period, is placed on Financial Aid Suspension (FAS). - 6.
 To earn credit hours at Methodist University, a student must receive a grade of A, B, C, or D. Any other grade does not earn hours. - 7.
 Classes, from which a student has withdrawn will be counted as hours attempted but not hours earned, therefore, will negatively impact a student's ability to satisfy SAP. - 8.
 Classes in which a student receives a grade of Incomplete (I) count as hours attempted but not as hours earned; therefore, will negatively impact a student's ability to satisfy SAP.
 If the Incomplete later changes, after SAP has been evaluated, SAP will not be reevaluated. - 9.
 When a student repeats a course, the total attempted hours will increase with each repeat, but the student will only earn hours for a completed course once.
-Therefore, repeating classes will negatively impact a student's ability to satisfy the 67% passage rate but may significantly increase a student's cumulative GPA.

-- 10. Included in attempted hours are all coursework attempted, including transfer credits, passed, repeated, incomplete, failed, and withdrawn courses.
+Therefore, repeating classes will negatively impact a student's ability to satisfy the 67% passage rate but may significantly increase a student's cumulative GPA. - 10.
+Included in attempted hours are all coursework attempted, including transfer credits, passed, repeated, incomplete, failed, and withdrawn courses.
 Attempted hours do not include credits earned through Advanced Placement (AP), College Level Examination Program (CLEP), or other similar testing programs. - 11.
 Cumulative GPA: The cumulative number of credits attempted in the undergraduate schools of the university includes those credits attempted at the end of the schedule adjustment (add/drop).
 Multiple attempts of the same course will be counted for each attempt for financial aid purposes.